jaco-uoeo/jaco-uoeo.github.io/machine_learning/unit03/regression_and_covariance.md

 - –1 means a perfect negative linear relationship (as one increases, the other decreases).
 - 0 means no linear relationship.

-Pearson’s r is essentially a standardized version of covariance.
+Pearson’s r is essentially a standardised version of covariance.
 Covariance depends on the units of the variables.
 For example, if X is in kilometers and Y is in liters, the covariance will also be in strange combined units (like km·liters), making it hard to interpret or compare across different datasets.

 By dividing by the standard deviations, Pearson’s r becomes unitless and always falls within the –1 to +1 range, making it easy to interpret and compare.